FilippoMB/Recognition-of-polar-lows-in-Sentinel-1-SAR-images-with-deep-learning/README.md

 ----
 ### Model training from scratch
-If you want to train the deep learning model from scratch take a look at [train_model.py](https://github.com/FilippoMB/Recognition-of-polar-lows-in-Sentinel-1-SAR-images-with-deep-learning/blob/main/train_model.py), which provides a simplified example of how to train the architecture used in our paper.
+If you want to train the deep learning model from scratch take a look at [train_model.py](https://github.com/FilippoMB/Recognition-of-polar-lows-in-Sentinel-1-SAR-images-with-deep-learning/blob/main/train_model.py), which provides a simple example of how to train the architecture adopted in our paper.
 The script downloads automatically the dataset in the ```data/``` folder.

 ----
 ### Model interpretability